Home DFS SB OD SDN DFSM THP $5

 In 2007, “Shut Up And Drive” by Rihanna peaked at number 15 on the U.S. pop singles chart and at number 6 on the Canada pop singles chart.

-In 1984, “State Of Shock” by The Jacksons Featuring Mick Jagger peaked at number 3 on the U.S. pop singles chart.
+In 1984, “State Of Shock” by The Jacksons Featuring Mick Jagger peaked at number 3 on the U.S. pop singles chart, and at number 13 on the Sweden pop singles chart.

 In 1984, “Turn To You” by The Go-Go's peaked at number 32 on the U.S. pop singles chart.